 Following agent recruitment, three consecutive rounds of 'mini-surveys' were fielded.
-For each wave, randomly selected households in each sample village were interviewed to establish the state of their knowledge about the scheme, along with enrolment status.
+For each wave, randomly selected eligible households in each sample village were interviewed to establish the state of their knowledge about the scheme and determine their test scores, as well as measure their enrolment status.
 One purpose of these surveys was to provide information on agent performance so as to be able to pay the incentive-pay agents.
 The households were drawn at random for the first and second survey rounds, so that there was a partial overlap between the households in the first two rounds of surveys.
 The first and second rounds of mini-surveys were based on face-to-face interviews.
-For the third survey, the sample from the second survey was re-used, but this time the agents were contacted by telephone.
+For the third survey, the sample from the second survey was re-used, but this time the households were contacted by telephone.
 Although not everyone could be reached by phone, the re-survey rate was significant.
 2369 households were interviewed in the first mini-survey wave, 1933 in the second and 1348 in the third.
 In all, the mini-surveys cover 3296 households, of which 908 were interviewed twice and 723 were interviewed three times.
 However, using each household observation as an equally-weighted data point would give more weight to households that were observed more than once.
 Observation weights were introduced to take account of this, so that the total weight across observations equals 1 for all households.
 All empirical results presented here are based on weighted least squares regressions.
-In addition, standard errors are clustered at the village level.
+In addition, standard errors are clustered at the village level (Bertrand et al., 2004).
 Since serial correlation is probably more severe within a household than across households within a village, clustering at the village level yields consistent, but not efficient, estimates.